[This post has been updated on 8-20-14]

 1) Rainmaker is not the best thing since sliced bread.
 It’s the best thing since chocolate.
 And chocolate is WAY better than sliced bread.
 Any day.

-2) I’m not man-crushing on Rainmaker to make affiliate sale revenue.
+2) There are affiliate links in this post, but I’m not man-crushing on Rainmaker in order to make commissions.

 Cool.
 You and I are now on the same page.
 And…you’re still reading!
 Amazing.
 Thank you.
 Who says people don’t read on the web anymore?!
 You’re reading this, which makes you either an anomaly in the space-time continuum or a really cool person.
 I’m betting its the later.